NYU Tandon Summer Series

 The “Social Impact” VIP session will feature representatives from VIP teams that are addressing issues of sustainability, urban systems, and health.
 This includes efforts in vertical farming, urban pollution, renewable power sources and infrastructure, medical device development, and more.
 VIP students will talk about the personal motivations and professional goals underlying their decision to join VIP, and how their VIP experiences have contributed to their growth.

-Want to explore the intersections of arts and media with technology and engineering?
+Want to explore the intersections of technology and engineering with other disciplines?